In 2015, both the Consumer Rights Act and Alternative Dispute Resolution (ADR) regulations came into force.

-- Benefits of Alternative Dispute Resolution
+- Benefits of ADR

-- How any resolution reached with the third party’s intervention will be implemented and enforced.
+- How any resolution reached with the third party’s intervention will be implemented and enforced

 Consumer Rights Act 2015

-The Consumer Rights Act consolidates eight existing laws, including the Sale of Goods Act 1979 and the Unfair Terms in Consumer Contracts Regulations 1999.
+The Consumer Rights Act consolidates eight existing consumer laws, including the Sale of Goods Act 1979 and the Unfair Terms in Consumer Contracts Regulations 1999.

-- What are Consumer Rights and why they are legal requirements
+- What consumer rights are and why they are legal requirements

-- Understanding legal terminology
+- The legal terminology

 - Putting the Consumer Rights Act in practice through case studies